Our Scripts

 (4M, 3F, 3M/F)

-An origin story, this adventurous fable of swash-buckling Gráinne Ní Miháille, whom the English called Grace O’Malley explores a quest for identity outside a traditional mold.
+An origin story, this adventurous fable of swash-buckling Gráinne Ní Miháille, whom the English called Grace O’Malley, explores a quest for identity outside a traditional mold.
 Grainne was a wild, fierce, and gifted Irish girl who grew up to claim by right of conquest her family’s seafaring birthright, leading pirate-sailors, battling enemies and negotiating with the greatest Queen of England.
 But this play is about how she started, with courage, vision … and magic.

 • 45 minutes